-I’m a technology marketer, and the annual RSA security event is an opportunity for me to understand what my peers and competitors are saying to customers and potential customers.
-My takeaway this year is that many in the industry appear to be telling customers to shift the burden of protection to the end-user.
+I’m a technology marketer, and the annual Infosecurity and RSA security events are an opportunity for me to understand what my peers and competitors are saying to customers and potential customers.
+This year, as always, the events were similar.
+My takeaway from both is that many in the industry appear to be telling customers to shift the burden of protection to the end-user.

 As usual, my walk around the exhibit halls turned up a massive number of vendors whose booth messaging was completely incomprehensible.
 I’m sure you looked at many booths and still did not know what problem the vendor might solve for you.
 Others did far better, with straight-forward headlines stating what they do.
 Some used games to attract people, and some, magicians, including Cyren.
 We thought it a fun way to engage and our magician’s act was closely linked to our theme of “How do you know your security is working?”